 NB:Please note applicants for the MSc Adult/Children’s/Mental Health Nursing (Pre-Registration) and MSc Midwifery (Pre-Registration) are not eligible to apply for these scholarships.

-Five awards of £1,000 and one award of £2,000 are open to UK, EU or International students across the Faculty.
+Five awards of £1,000 and £2,000 are open to UK, EU or International students across the Faculty.
 Students must be studying one of the following subjects in the following Departments:

 School of Education

 MA Education OR MA Education (Childhood and Youth Studies); (Leadership and

 MA English Literature OR MA Creative Writing OR MA International

 MA History OR MA History (History of Medicine)